 Several long-term studies of both Proscar and Propecia of up to seven years indicate that Finasteride is generally well tolerated, with the single most common side effects being temporary erectile dysfunction and loss of sexual interest.
-However, only some men are affected in this way and research shows that if these effects occur, they tend to be most severe during the initial phase of the treatment, with their intensity gradually decreasing later in the treatment.
-Moreover, two to four months after the medication is discontinued, in almost all afflicted patients any sexual side effects will be fully reversed.
+However, only some men are affected in this way and research shows that if these effects occur, they tend to be most severe during the initial phase of treatment, and then gradually decrease in intesity.
+Moreover, two to four months after the medication is discontinued, in almost all affected patients , sexual side effects fully resolve.

-A Finasteride treatment can be stopped at any time and at the earliest sign of sexual side effects.
-Although Finasteride’s long and proven track record of success in reversing male hair loss, it is recommended that you speak to your doctor to find out whether Finasteride is the right drug for you.
-As no contraindications have been observed between Finasteride and Viagra, the latter can be used to offset some of the above-discussed sexual side effects.
+Finasteride treatment can be stopped at any time and at the earliest sign of sexual side effects.
+Although Finasteride has a long and proven track record of reversing male-pattern hair loss, it is recommended that you speak to your doctor to find out whether Finasteride is the right drug for you.

-For adults there is no risk of overdose.
-Finasteride was studied in one-off doses of up to 400 mg and continuous doses of up to 80 mg per day for three months, without observing any significant adverse effects beyond the above-mentioned possible side effects.
+For adults taking finasteride, there is no risk of overdose.
+Finasteride was studied in one-off doses of up to 400 mg and in continuous doses of up to 80 mg per day for three months.
+No significant adverse effects beyond the above-mentioned side effects were observed.

-Finasteride may cause birth defects in newborns and pregnant women are thus advised by the FDA to not take any Finasteride a few months prior or during the entire duration of their pregnancy.
+Finasteride may cause birth defects in newborns.
+Pregnant women are thus advised by the FDA to not take Finasteride a few months prior, and for the entire duration of the pregnancy.

-If you have a chronic liver disease, do not take Finasteride.
+If you have chronic liver disease, dyou should not take Finasteride.